acquire-project/acquire-docs/docs/api_reference.md

 - The `dict` method creates a dictionary of a `Camera` object's attributes.

 ## Class `CameraCapabilities`
-The `CameraCapabilities` class is used to describe the camera’s available properties.
+The `CameraCapabilities` class is used to describe the camera’s supported properties.

 ```python
 class CameraCapabilities: